Homepage / Excursion Guides / Thrill Seeker's Guide to Big Sky in Summer: Ziplining, Rafting & More

 Big Sky Resort Bike Park

 If you love speed and dirt, Big Sky Resort's bike park is where you want to be.
 The lifts run all summer, carrying you and your bike up Lone Mountain so you can focus on the fun part: flying downhill.
-The park has over 40 miles of trails, each offering a unique biking experience, from smooth, flowy runs for beginners to steep technical lines with rock gardens and wooden features for experts.
-There's something for everyone, and the thrill of exploring these trails is unmatched.
+The park has over 40 miles of trails, each offering a unique biking experience.
+From smooth, flowy runs for beginners to steep technical lines with rock gardens and wooden features for experts, there is something for everyone.

-A popular starting point is the Easy Rider trail — wide, mellow, and perfect for warming up.
+A popular starting point is the Easy Rider trail which is wide, mellow, and perfect for warming up.
 If you're ready for more, Otter Slide and Snake Charmer bring berms and jumps into the mix.
 Advanced riders head straight for Soul Hole or Buffalo Jump, where things get rowdy fast.

 Trails Outside the Park